 Search for the right premises

 Taking on business premises can be a huge expense to a burgeoning business and one that needs careful consideration, so it’s no surprise so many businesses that start in the home stay there for as long as they can stick it out.
-After a certain point, manufacturing, storing products or simply operating out of the home environment becomes too far beyond impractical.
+After a certain point, manufacturing, storing products or simply operating out of their kitchen table business becomes too far beyond impractical.

 When you reach this stage, be sure to seek legal advice before signing rental agreements and factor in important things like business rates and transport links too.
 Too many fledgling businesses sign themselves into long term leases without adequate break clauses and then find themselves bound to pay the rent for the full term even when the premises is no longer suitable for them.
 Unsurprisingly, such agreements can sink successful SMEs fast.
 If you’ve been manufacturing and selling your own product via third party platforms or buying and reselling on existing sites, now may be the time to take the plunge to pitch for high street distributors or even to set up your own online premises with an e-commerce site.
 We recently shared tips for setting up your digital shopfront to help get you started.